 How can I get my CBT?

-If you are 15 years nine months or older you can apply for a provisional license.
-This will allow you to take your CBT training.
+If you are 15 years and nine months or older you can apply for a provisional licence.
+This will allow you to take your CBT training as soon as you are 16.
+16 is the minimum age for learning to ride a motorcycle on UK roads.

-With a CBT DL196 L one nine six certificate, you can legally ride on the UK roads.
+With a CBT (DL196) certificate, you can legally ride on the UK roads.

-To ride without an L plate and avoid the need to take a CBT course again in two years’, time you’ll need an AM license, or higher, depending on your age.
+To ride without an L plate and avoid the need to take a CBT course again in two years’, time you’ll need an AM licence, or higher, depending on your age.

 From element ‘A’ through to ‘E’ our fully inclusive intended CBT courses will have you able to legally ride on UK roads within about a day.